richiesme/richiesme/README.md

 <h3 align="left">👨‍💻 About Me</h3>

-- 💻 I am a **self-taught Data/ML Engineer, a Python programmer and coach with a bachelor's degree in Physics and solid state electronics.**
+- 💻 I am a **self-taught Data Engineer, a Python programmer and coach with a bachelor's degree in Physics and solid state electronics.**

 - 🔭 I’m currently learning **concepts in Data engineering and ML**